michael-sumner/go-make-things/content/articles/2017-10-17-check-if-two-arrays-or-objects-are-equal-with-javascript.md

 - Code
 - JavaScript
 date: '2017-10-17'
+permalink: /check-if-two-arrays-or-objects-are-equal-with-javascript/
 title: Check if two arrays or objects are equal with JavaScript
+url: /2017/10/17/check-if-two-arrays-or-objects-are-equal-with-javascript
 ---

-Yesterday, we looked at a way to [tell if two arrays are equal with JavaScript](/checking-if-two-arrays-are-equal/).
+Yesterday, we looked at a way to [tell if two arrays are equal with JavaScript](https://gomakethings.com/checking-if-two-arrays-are-equal/).
 The approach is fast and simple, but falls apart pretty quickly for all but the most basic of arrays.

 Today, we're going to look at a much more robust way to compare two arrays (or objects) and check if they're equal to each other.